Sushi Noz: Policies

 Reservations at Sushi Noz are required and must be made online, with seatings offered four times daily from Monday to Saturday.
 The restaurant enforces a strict cancellation policy, with a $100 per person deposit forfeited unless cancellations or rescheduling requests are made at least 72 hours in advance.

 Sushi Noz accommodates limited dietary restrictions, though the restaurant may be unable to cater to vegetarian, gluten-free, or kosher diets, as well as allergies to shellfish and soy.
 Guests may also bring their own wine for a corkage fee of $120 per bottle or $220 per magnum, subject to approval.

 Reception

-Sushi Noz received a Michelin star in 2020.
+Sushi Noz received a Michelin star in 2020 and in 2023 the restaurant was awarded 2 Michelin stars.